 “Ten years after initially meeting, Anakin Skywalker shares a forbidden romance with Padmé Amidala, while Obi-Wan Kenobi investigates an assassination attempt on the senator and discovers a secret clone army crafted for the Jedi.”

-I think most fans would kill me for placing episode 1 and 2 not on the bottom of my list because I think they are the most poorly rated Star Wars films on IMDG and Rotten Tomatoes Nevertheless, “Attack of the clones” is for the most part very good, it has some entertaining action and cool visual but the acting and writing feel very stiff.
+I think most fans would kill me for placing episode 1 and 2 not on the bottom of my list because I think they are the most poorly rated Star Wars films on IMDB and Rotten Tomatoes.
+Nevertheless, “Attack of the clones” is for the most part very good, it has some entertaining action and cool visual but the acting and writing feel very stiff.

 7- The Phantom Menace